The Real Cost of Frozen Pipes and Why Prevention Pays

 How cold does it have to get before pipes freeze?

 Pipes are most at risk when outdoor temperatures fall below 20°F (-6.7°C), particularly for uninsulated pipes in exposed areas like crawl spaces, attics, or exterior walls.
-However, wind chill can accelerate freezing even at temperatures above 20°F. For older or poorly insulated homes, it's wise to take preventive action any time temperatures approach the freezing mark of 32°F.
+At 20°F, insulated pipes can freeze in about 6 hours while unprotected pipes may freeze in as little as 3 hours.
+Wind chill can accelerate freezing even at temperatures above 20°F, so it's wise to take preventive action any time temperatures approach the freezing mark of 32°F.

 Does dripping a faucet actually prevent pipes from freezing?